 But guests can be reassured that there is always a doctor on the train in case of medical emergencies and that Eric and his staff are well versed to deal with emergencies, and have an excellent track record in this area.
 As Eric points out, “this [train] is going across Africa, not Europe.
 As soon as you cross the Zimbabwe/Zambia border, that’s when you start being more vigilant – you need your guests to be happy and healthy.
 We have contacts all the way from Zim to Tanzania.
 We can sort it out and get it done.”

 Eric’s favorite parts of travel include his downtime with other staff members, including his wife Tanya, a standard controller he met on Rovos.
 “That’s the type of experience you’ll never forget,” he says, highlighting again the importance of the role of Rovos’ people who make the experience so exceptional.

 And the scenery?
 “I would say, the scenery leaving Oudtshoorn, crossing the Montagu Pass and heading into George… and the train is this small,” he motions with two fingers, “and the mountain ranges are beautiful, beautiful.
 That is when you lie in your bed, open the windows and shutters and just enjoy the scenery.
 That brings you back to Rovos Rail all the time.”

 Of course, the Southern African setting is another part of the experience that sets train travel on this continent apart from anywhere else.
 Regarding his experience on trains in Europe, Eric states that nothing quite reminds him of South Africa.

-In fact, the experience brings guests back multiple times.
+This experience brings guests back multiple times.
 The most number of times a guest has traveled on Rovos is 53 journeys.
-A Mr. Buchanan (who had a room named after him, such was his frequency of travel), who lived in Pretoria, moved down to Cape Town, and rather than hiring movers, simply took Rovos, gradually moving all his belongings down to Cape Town over a number of trips.
+A Mr. Buchanan (who had a room named after him, such was his frequency of travel), who lived in Pretoria, moved down to Cape Town, and rather than hiring movers, simply took Rovos, gradually moving all his belongings down to Cape Town over many trips.
 Mr. Buchanan has since passed away but stands out as one of Rovos’ most memorable guests.